Origins of the Club: a brief outline

 The Club today

-The Club’s membership has now been increased to 140 members plus up to 20 overseas members along with several Honorary ex-officio members, chosen because they hold offices that were held by Pepys himself or were closely associated with his life.
+Membership has now been increased to 140 UK members plus up to 20 overseas members, along with several Honorary ex-officio members, chosen because they hold offices that were held by Pepys himself or were closely associated with his life.
 These are:

 The High Master of St Paul’s School (Pepys attended 1645-50);